xchen136/Graph-Coloring-Method-1/README.md

 4. the final adjacencyMatrix with the assign colors in the diagonal of the matrix

 Method#1:
-Take a new color and color all possible nodes.
-When all possible nodes are colored with this particular color, then it repeats this whole process until all nodes are colored.
+Take one color and color all possible nodes, then add a new color when run out of choices.
+Repeat until all nodes are colored.

+Method#2:
+Color each node with existing "used colors" if possible, else add a new color.
+Repeat until all nodes are colored.